How to Organize Your CV/Candidate's Statement

 FACULTY PROMOTION + REAPPOINTMENT

 - Preparing for the Reappointment or Promotion Review

 - How to Organize Your CV/Candidate's Statement

-For the Professoriate (MCL, UTL, RL, TL) and Clinician Educators
+For the Professoriate (UML, UTL, RL, TL) and Clinician Educators

 Curriculum Vitae and Candidate's Statement - Showcasing Your Accomplishments

 The curriculum vitae and candidate's statement are the faculty member's voice in his or her reappointment and promotion considerations.
 These documents are sent to internal and external referees, who will write letters evaluating the case for reappointment or promotion.
 They are also included in the file that is reviewed by committees at the Department, School, and, for Professoriate, the University.

 It is important to keep your CV up to date by systematically collecting and recording relevant achievements as they occur.
 These might include: